-I've read that calcium supplements may increase the risk of heart attack.
+I've read that calcium supplements may increase the risk of heart attacks.
 Is this true?

 Answer From Rekha Mankad, M.D.